College of the North Atlantic

 • Duration: Four Years

-Applicants who have either a Computer Systems and Networking diploma or Computing Systems Engineering diploma from CNA or equivalent program, may apply directly to year 3 of the Applied Degree program.
+Applicants with either a Computer Systems and Networking or Computing Systems Engineering diploma from CNA or equivalent program, may apply directly to year 3 of the Applied Degree program.
+Applications closed to international applicants.

 APPLY NOW